Gal-Gilor/Who-threw-that/README.md

   - Append the radar gun reading to the observations
   - Optional: Add wrist velocities

+*I recommend jumping straight to the final_notebook.
+I maintained the other notebooks as an archive and testing grounds for new functions*

 ## Results

 The model achieves an RMSE of 2.89 meters per second on the test set.
 Whereas some of the predictions are highly accurate, some are vastly over or under-estimated.
 I suspect that by training the model only on the accelerations, I may have constrained the model's ability to estimate the final velocity in some cases.